georgs-tumans/golang-scraper-bot/README.md

 ## Preconditions

-Before using this app you need a Telegram bot API key which means you must register a bot.
+- A Telegram bot API key which means you must register a bot.
 Learn how to do it [here](https://core.telegram.org/bots#how-do-i-create-a-bot).
+- Docker installed (if you want to run this in a container)
+- GO installed (if you want to run it as a regular console app)

 ## Use